Villavu/Simba/Doc/sphinx/scriptref/sqlite.rst

     function sqlite_escape(s : string): string;

-This function sanitizes a string for input into the database by replacing apostrophes with anothe apostrophe.
+Sanitizes a string for input into the database by replacing apostrophes with anothe apostrophe.
 It will return the escaped string.

 *Example:*